dsnahil/Kill-Doctor-Magic/README.md

-# Kill Doctor Lucky
+# Kill Doctor Magic

 **Project Description:**
-Kill Doctor Lucky is a text‑based, turn‑based game in which human and computer‑controlled players navigate a mansion, collect items, and attempt to kill the elusive target character—Doctor Lucky.
-The game features a dynamic mansion layout, a graphical world map generator, and a unique twist: Doctor Lucky’s pet, which affects room visibility and can be moved (or even wander automatically via a depth‑first search traversal).
+Kill Doctor Magic is a text‑based, turn‑based game in which human and computer‑controlled players navigate a mansion, collect items, and attempt to kill the elusive target character—Doctor Magic.
+The game features a dynamic mansion layout, a graphical world map generator, and a unique twist: Doctor Magic’s pet, which affects room visibility and can be moved (or even wander automatically via a depth‑first search traversal).

 ---